afafaraa/afafaraa/README.md

 ---
 ## About me

-I'm 21 and currently studying Computer Science at AGH University of Science and Technology in Cracow.
+I'm 22 and currently studying Computer Science at AGH University of Science and Technology in Cracow.
 I particularly enjoy diving into the following subjects and topics:

-🌻Web development, with tools like: HTML5, CSS, Bootstrap, JavaScript, SpringBoot, ReactJS, ExpressJS, Mocha and Chai🌻
+🌻Web development, with tools like: HTML5, CSS, JavaScript, Java SpringBoot, ReactJS, ExpressJS, Mocha and Chai🌻

 ☕Object Oriented Programming☕

-📖Creating and managing databases using: MS SQL, MongoDB, Oracle PL/SQL📖
+📖Creating and managing databases using: PostgreSql, MongoDB, Oracle PL/SQL📖

 ---